 In Public Forum crossfire, participants should always remember that their primary goal is to persuade the judge to vote for them.
 Whenever possible, they should address both questions and answers to the judge.
-Doing so is very uncomfortable because a person's natural instinct is to look at the person short addressing, and, in this case, spelieves she is talking to have proponents.
-But it cannot be stressed tough that delivers do not win rounds by persuading their opponents-they win ronds by persuading judges.
+Doing so is very uncomfortable because a person's natural instinct is to look at the person she is addressing, and, in this case, she believes she is talking to her opponents.
+But it cannot be stressed enough that debaters do not win rounds by persuading their opponents-they win ronds by persuading judges.
 Some exceptions to this rule are covered later, but the overwhelming majority of crossfire ought to be directed toward judges.